 Spinal cord injuries are among the most severe forms of injury possible.
-Depending on where along the spine the trauma occurs, spinal cord injury could result in partial or total paralysis for the victim.
+Depending on where along the spine the trauma occurs, Spinal Cord Injury in Hamilton could result in partial or total paralysis for the victim.
 Even victims who do not experience paraplegia or quadriplegia may have to spend months or even years in rehabilitative therapy before they can walk again, and for these people and their families, life is simply never the same again.
-If you or a loved one have suffered an injury to the spinal column and you want to discuss your legal rights with a spinal cord injury lawyer in Hamilton, contact the Law Offices of Greg Prosmushkin, P.C. for a free consultation with an expert personal injury litigation attorney.
+If you or a loved one have suffered an injury to the spinal column and you want to discuss your legal rights with a spinal cord injury lawyer in Hamilton, contact The Law Offices of Greg Prosmushkin, P.C. for a free consultation with an expert Personal Injury Litigation Attorney.

 Mayo Clinic data states that many victims of spinal cord injury experience what is called a “complete” injury, where all sensorimotor function below the site of the injury is lost.
 Other victims may only lose some sensory and motor function beneath the area of injury, in which case the injury is referred to as “incomplete.”
 Regardless of whether your spinal cord injury results in paralysis and loss of sensation, the impact of the injury is often life-altering.
 Injury victims may not ever be able to return to their prior careers, and they may need expensive additions made to their homes to accommodate life after injury, such as the addition of wheelchair ramps, grab-bars, and chair-transfer technology.